-To mark the opening of the fourth expedition to Tel Lachish, we’ve made a collection of seven BAR articles on the third expedition to Lachish free and publicly available:David Ussishkin, “Answers at Lachish,” Biblical Archaeology Review, Nov/Dec 1979.
+To mark the fourth expedition to Tel Lachish, we’ve made a collection of seven BAR articles on the third expedition to Lachish free and publicly available:David Ussishkin, “Answers at Lachish,” Biblical Archaeology Review, Nov/Dec 1979.

 David Ussishkin, “News from the Field: Defensive Judean Counter-Ramp Found at Lachish in 1983 Season,” Biblical Archaeology Review, March/April 1984.

 Yigael Yadin, “The Mystery of the Unexplained Chain,” Biblical Archaeology Review, July/August 1984.

 David Ussishkin, “Lachish—Key to the Israelite Conquest of Canaan?”
 Biblical Archaeology Review, January/February 1987.